Undergraduate awards, scholarships & bursary

 Goal

-One or more awards are given to entering or continuing women undergraduate students in the School of Health Information Science with protected person, permanent resident or refugee status who have demonstrated financial need.
+One or more awards are given to entering or continuing women undergraduate students in the School of Health Information Science.
+Preference will be given in the following order:

 Application Procedure